 Explore the eerie atmosphere of this delightful attraction, focusing on the evolution of crime and punishment.
 You can sit in the goal cells and gain an unparalleled insight into the imprisonment of rebels like the Jacobites would’ve undergone here.

 Guides are more than happy to inform you of the fascinating history of the Tolbooth Museum, making this one attraction you can’t miss.

 RSPB Fowlsheugh reserve

 Scottish food and drink are also involved, leaving many with a sore head on the first day of the year.
-The town is packed during this time and you may find it difficult to secure accommodation in Stonehaven if you do not book in advance.
+The town is packed during this time, and you may find it difficult to secure accommodation in Stonehaven if you do not book in advance.

 Stonehaven Folk Festival

-During this weekend the town also hosts the World Paper & Comb Championships and a unique Aqua Ceilidh in Stonehaven’s art deco open-air swimming pool.
+This weekend, the town also hosts the World Paper & Comb Championships and a unique Aqua Ceilidh in Stonehaven’s art deco open-air swimming pool.